 Dental Health Tips For Seniors

-As we age, we need to monitor our bodies far differently than when we were younger.
+As we get older, we need tokeep track of our bodies far differently than when we were younger.
 This includes our dental hygiene.
 Prescription medications can have a big effect on dental health.
 They can lead to dry mouth which can lead to increased tooth decay.
 Below you will find some great dental hygiene tips to navigate through the senior years.

 Common Dental Issues For Seniors